AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-12-meat-inspection/frontmatter.md

 625. Inapplicability of certain requirements to catfish.

+626. Purchase of tags, labels, stamps, and certificates.

 #### SUBCHAPTER II—MEAT PROCESSORS AND RELATED INDUSTRIES ####

 641. Prohibition of subchapter I inspection of articles not intended for use as human food; denaturation or other identification prior to distribution in commerce; inedible articles.